mkobuolys/dartpad-workshop-segmented-state/src/handle_loading_state/instructions.md

 }
 ```

-Now you can run the code to see how the loading state is handled in UI once we start the data load.
-Notice that the floating action button even supports a smooth scale transition out of the box!
+Run the code and tap on the floating action button to see how the loading state is handled in UI once you initiate the data load.
+Notice that the _FAB_ even supports a smooth scale transition out of the box!

 Indeed, the `CircularProgressIndicator` renders correctly.
 However, the shape does not get updated in error cases, and no visual indication is visible in the UI.
 The last state workflow to handle is the _error_ one.